flytbase/flytdocs/source/docs/FlytOS/GettingStarted/ReadytouseApps/VisualFollowMeApp.rst

 		roslaunch vision_apps object_tracking.launch global_namespace:=<namespace>

-* Once the object tracking module is up and running, the video stream will show processed images from the module
+* Once the object tracking module is up and running, the video stream will show processed images from the module.
-* The next step is to select the Track/Detect mode in the app (right panel)
+* The next step is to select the Track/Detect mode in the app (right panel).
-* Select the target object in the video stream by drawing a rectangle with mouse (avoid including background i.e. non-target content)
+* Select the target object in the video stream by drawing a rectangle with mouse (avoid including background i.e. non-target content).
 * Once selected, the video will show the object being tracked.
-Use the params in the right panel to tune the tracking algorithm for the given object and environment
+Use the params in the right panel to tune the tracking algorithm for the given object and environment.
 * To make the drone follow the object, select the Follow tab in the right panel for setting initial parameters for the onboard PD controller.
 Then click on the Start button in the same tab to start following.
 You can tune the controller parameters in-flight for desired performance.

 .. note:: Try first in FlytSIM simulator to get acquainted and get approximate idea of the param values.